SamAkinbile/KIDS-MATH/README.md

 - __Navigation Bar__
 ![Nav Bar](assets/media/nav.jpeg)

-- Present on all three pages, the fully responsive navigation bar consists of links to the Logo, Addition, Subtraction, and Multiplication.
+- Present on all three pages, the fully responsive navigation bar consists of Addition, Subtraction, and Multiplication.
 It maintains uniformity across all pages for effortless navigation.
   - This feature enables seamless navigation across all devices, allowing users to move between pages without needing to use the 'back' button.

 - __Addition__

 ![addition](assets/media/add.jpeg)
   - The Addition section is designed to help kids practice basic math by adding one-digit numbers together.
 It offers a simple and engaging way for children to enhance their addition skills while timing themselves and tracking their scores.
-!

 - __Subtraction__

 ![subtraction](assets/media/minus.jpeg)